matthras/tsp-art-python/README.md

 Open `draw-tsp-path.py` in your editor, and change the variables as follows:

-* `ORIGINAL_IMAGE` should be the same initial image you used for Step 2: `images/figure.png`
+* `STIPPLED_IMAGE` should be the stippled image you obtained for Step 2: `images/figure-1024-stipple.png`
-* `IMAGE_TSP` should refer to the stipple `.tsp` file that is generated after Step 2: `images/figure-stipple.tsp`
+* `IMAGE_TSP` should refer to the stipple `.tsp` file that is generated after Step 2: `images/figure-1024-stipple.tsp`

-Run the file, wait for Python to do its job and when it's done, the final image will be generated as `images/figure-tsp.png`.
+Run the file, wait for Python to do its job and when it's done, the final image will be generated as `images/figure-1024-tsp.png`.

 ### Using Concorde (Windows GUI)

-Open Concorde either by double clicking on `figure-stipple.tsp` or opening the program separately and then loading `figure-stipple.tsp` file into it.
-Concorde should then display a series of dots that should resemble what you see in `figure-stipple.png`.
+Open Concorde either by double clicking on `figure-1024-stipple.tsp` or opening the program separately and then loading `figure-1024-stipple.tsp` file into it.
+Concorde should then display a series of dots that should resemble what you see in `figure-1024-stipple.png`.

 In the menu, click on 'Heuristics', select 'Lin Kernighan', then click OK.
 Concorde will then generate a tour that goes through all the points and returns to the starting point.